Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 ## Deploy the sample

-To deploy this sample to Azure please check both implementations in chapter four:
+To deploy this sample to Azure please check both implementations in chapter 4:

 1. [Deploy to Azure Storage and App Service](../../4-Deployment/1-deploy-storage/)
 1. [Deploy to Azure Static Web Apps](../../4-Deployment/2-deploy-static/)